w84death/llama-assistant/README.md

 - Security: off-line and self-hosted
 - Hardware: runs on any PC, works very well with good GPU
 - Easy: tailored bots for one particular job
-- Accessibility: uses gTTS for screen reading messages
+- Accessibility: uses Speech Dispatcher (spd-say) for screen reading messages
 - Cool: nice GUI with themes for each bot
-- Experimental: bots can request Stable Diffusion image generation
+- Emotions: bots can express emotions via big emoticon

 ### GUI
 Use tge nice GUI by ```python assistant.py``` (recommended) or running ```./assistant``` binary.